-- During program intake: Signed affordability cover sheet and along with required supporting documentation, such as: - Documentation of an existing affordability covenant that extends for at least the same duration of the required affordability period, OR - Affordability agreement executed by the property owner or manager - Following receipt of program assistance: For the duration of the affordability period, annual submission of evidence of compliance in accordance with the terms of the affordability agreement.
-For dwellings qualifying for rebates based on categorical eligibility, DOEE will rely on pre-existing monitoring being carried out by the relevant entity, such as DC's Department of Housing and Community Development (DHCD)4.
+- During program intake: - Signed affordability cover sheet and along with required supporting documentation, such as: - Documentation of an existing affordability covenant that extends for at least the same duration of the required affordability period, OR - Affordability agreement executed by property owner or manager - Executed incentive (or rebate) agreement with relevant affordability terms and conditions - Following receipt of program assistance: For the duration of the affordability period, annual submission of evidence of compliance in accordance with the terms of the incentive agreement.
+For dwellings qualifying for rebates based on categorical eligibility, DOEE will rely on pre-existing monitoring being carried out by the relevant entity, such as DC's Department of Housing and Community Development (DHCD).
 For dwellings qualifying based on individual household income verification, DOEE will aim to emulate DHCD's monitoring procedures, such as annual reporting an attestation of compliance with the low-income tenant protections and periodic auditing and/or re-certification of household income(s), commensurate with the duration of the affordability period.